 - Remember that sometimes you’ll be able to get directly to a customer service representative if you press “0.”

-- Make a sure to call in an environment free from distraction and any noise that can prevent you from hearing a service agent well.
+- Make sure to call in an environment, free from distraction and any noise that can prevent you from hearing a service agent well.

 - Be prepared to provide any necessary details such as information related to your account or transaction, or a ticket number if you’ve called them before.

 Step 2.
 How to speak to customer service representatives